Spanning $H$-subdivisions and perfect $H$-subdivision tilings in dense digraphs: Abstract

 \section{Abstract}

-Given a digraph $H$, we say a digraph $H^\prime$ is an $H$-subdivision if $H^\prime$ is obtained from $H$ by replacing one or more arcs from $H$ with internally vertex-disjoint path(s).
-In this paper, we prove that for any digraph $H$ with $h$ arcs and no isolated vertices and any real $0<\alpha, \beta\ll1$, there is a constant $C_0>0$ such that the following hold.

-$(1)$ For any integer $C\geq C_0$ and every digraph $D$ on $n\geq Ch$ vertices, if the minimum in- and out-degree of $D$ is at least $n/2$, then it contains an $H$-subdivision covering all vertices of $D$.
+Given a (di)graph $H$, we say that a (di)graph $H^\prime$ is an $H$-subdivision if $H^\prime$ is obtained from $H$ by replacing one or more edges with internally vertex-disjoint path(s).
+Pavez-Sign\'{e} conjectured that for every $\varepsilon>0$, there exists a constant $C_0>0$ such that for every graph $H$ with $h$ edges and no isolated vertices, if $G$ is a graph on $n\geq C_0h$ vertices and minimum degree $\delta(G)\geq(1+\varepsilon)\frac{n}{2}$, then $G$ contains a spanning $H$-subdivision.
+This conjecture was later resolved by Lee [European J. Combin. \textbf{124} (2025), 104059].
+In this paper, we strengthen Lee's result.
+Specifically, we prove that for any digraph $D$ on $n\geq C_0h$ vertices, if the minimum semi-degree of $D$ is at least $\frac{n+h}{2}-1$, then $D$ contains a spanning $H$-subdivision.
+The lower bound on the minimum semi-degree is best possible.